rockNhu/phagesnake/readme.md

  ## 5. Genome statistic protocol
 This protocol part was present as `genome_stat` in the DAG plot.

-- Only python was used to statistic GC%, scaffold number, length, and ORFs number.
+- Only python was used to statistic GC%, length, and ORFs number.